 What is acupuncture?

-More recent evidence and research has found that when inserting an acupuncture needle, endorphins are released in the brain which are your natural pain relieving chemicals.
+Recent evidence and research has found that when inserting an acupuncture needle, endorphins and oxytocin are released in the brain which are your natural pain and stress relieving chemicals.
 These chemicals can also help with healing your body.
+It may also promote sleep by stimulating the release of melatonin, and encourage a sense of well-being by stimulating the realise of serotonin.

-In order to give acupuncture treatment you need to have the necessary qualifications.
-All of our physiotherapists are fully qualified and registered with the AACP (The Acupuncture Association of Chartered Physiotherapists).
+Yes, when administered by a competent, trained professional.
+All of our physiotherapists are fully qualified and registered with the AACP (The Acupuncture Association of Chartered Physiotherapists), adhering to strict safety and hygiene guidelines.

 There are several different problems that can be treated with acupuncture.
-Your physiotherapist will carry out a full subjective and objective examination to see if acupuncture is a necessary treatment modality for you or if you may benefit from a different treatment method first.
+Your physiotherapist will carry out a full subjective and objective examination to see if acupuncture is a recommended treatment modality for you or if you may benefit from a different treatment method first or alongside acupuncture.

 Some conditions where acupuncture is used include: